Principal Archaeologist & Heritage Consultant

 Professional Background

 Andrew Tizzard MCIfA is the founder of AS Archaeology & Heritage Services and a fully accredited Member (MCIfA) of the Chartered Institute for Archaeologists.
-His distinguished career in archaeology began in 1974, when he was employed as a Post Excavations Assistant with the Southwark Archaeological Excavation Committee (SAEC).
+His career in archaeology began in 1974, when he was employed as a Post Excavations Assistant with the Southwark Archaeological Excavation Committee (SAEC).
 In 1975, Andrew joined the Department of Urban Archaeology (DUA) at the Museum of London, which was based at the Guildhall Museum.
 During his tenure with the DUA, he contributed to numerous deeply stratified urban development projects within the City of London, including excavations at Thames waterfront sites.

 Wider Experience